WilliamVannuffelen/kiara_automation/readme.md

 ```

 ## Navigate to Kiara and authenticate with ACM/IDM
-Make sure you're on the landing page:
+Make sure you're on the landing page in the chrome debug browser:

 ![alt text](image-2.png)